justmisosoup/working-with-me/README.md

 **Synchronous**

 - Slack: Messages through Slack are the best way to get my attention.
 I treat Slack messages as synchronous (rarely asynchronous).
-If I cannot commit to actively participating, I’ll try my best to let you know when I will respond or schedule a time to follow up with you.
+If I cannot commit to actively participating, I’ll do my best to let you know when I will respond or schedule a time to follow up.
 - Meetings: If something can’t be easily summarised in a written sentence, it’s easier for me to discuss it verbally.
 This is where I may ask for a Slack Huddle or Google Hangout.

 **Asynchronous**

-- Figma / Loom Comments: Best for design specific feedback.
+- Figma / Loom Comments: Best for design-specific feedback.
 - Documents: Best for big ideas that require context and framing.
 I prefer Notion, but Google Docs also works.
 - Emails: This is the best way to communicate *non-urgent* things to me.

 **Notes**

 - Most times, I have Granola AI running.
-Though, my preference is recorded meetings as sometimes AI gets things wrong.
+Though my preference is recorded meetings, as sometimes AI gets things wrong.

 ### Conflict resolution

 I am conflict-averse as a default.
-However, I am not afraid of stating my concerns where necessary.
-Conflict is most likely to occur for me if I there is any perceived injustice or intentional obscuration of facts happening.
+However, I am not afraid to state my concerns when necessary.
+Conflict is most likely to occur for me when there is perceived injustice or intentional obscuration of facts.

-I am likely to attempt to understand where you’re coming from rather than assert things I am assuming about you.
+I am likely to try to understand where you’re coming from rather than make assumptions about you.
 When I ask a lot of questions, it's not meant as an attack, but as an attempt to understand.

 ### Support